Tarrytown Mall Fire – August 12, 1967

 History of the Second Engine at Durham Station 2

 Let’s look at the history of a second engine at Durham Station 2.
 In 1928, was surveyed by the National Board of Fire Underwriters.
 Among the findings was that the city needed more fire stations.
-It noted that while fire companies were closed grouped for protection of the main mercantile and manufacturing districts, additional engine …
+It noted that while fire companies were grouped for protection of the main mercantile and manufacturing districts, additional engine companies …

 Continue reading ‘History of the Second Engine at Durham Station 2’ »